-15 Clauses 8.6.1(b)(1) and 8.6.1(b)(3) of the NER.
+Clauses 8.6.1(b)(1) and 8.6.1(b)(3) of the NER.
 These are civil penalty provisions.

-16 Clause 3.13.12A of the NER.
+Clause 3.13.12A of the NER.

-entering a change of retailer request into the MSATS database.17 However, the NER itself does not provide that prospective retailers are entitled to NMI Standing Data.
-The NEM Standing Data schedule replaces certain jurisdictional arrangements relating to NMI Standing Data.18
+a change of retailer request into the MSATS database.
+16 However, the NER itself does not provide that retailers are entitled to NMI Standing Data relating to customers for which they are not the FRMP.
+The NEM Standing Data schedule replaces certain jurisdictional arrangements relating to NMI Standing Data.
+17